-To give you one example in the tax area: Just this summer, the U.S. government announced it will stop collecting a three-percent tax on long-distance telephone calls.
+To give you one example in the tax area: Just last year, the U.S. government announced it would stop collecting a 3 percent tax on long-distance telephone calls.
 This doesn't seem particularly startling until you realize that the tax had been introduced in 1898 to help pay for the Spanish-American War-a war that only lasted a few months!

 So, what's been the reaction of policymakers to our 21st Century Challenges report?
 I'm pleased to say we're seeing some hopeful signs in several areas that GAO has highlighted.
 For example, our government is taking seriously the need to plan ahead for the possibility of a global influenza pandemic.
+To keep the pressure up, in February GAO published an unprecedented fiscal sustainability report and sent it to every member of the House and the Senate as well as the press and across America.

-We're also finally starting to see greater concern about America's long-range fiscal problems.
-Recently proposed legislation would convene a commission of leaders to study entitlement and tax reform issues and recommend changes.
+As a result of these and other efforts, we're finally starting to see greater concern about America's long-range fiscal challenges.
+For example, recently proposed legislation would convene a commission of leaders, including myself as Comptroller General, to study entitlement and tax reform issues and recommend changes.
+In addition, just last week, a major presidential candidate announced his intention to make our fiscal and other key sustainability challenges a centerpiece of his campaign.